The factory tour: Part 3

 janvier 13, 2023

-In the final article of this 3-part series, we will deep dive into the business and technical aspects of building and enabling a Composable Commerce Factory for a multi-brand/multi-region organization.
+In the final article of this three-part series, we will deep dive into the business and technical aspects of building and enabling a Composable Commerce Factory for a multi-brand/multi-region organization.

 The Factory model was developed by members of Valtech’s Composable Commerce Center of Excellence, in response to working with complex organizations who wanted to undertake a significant commerce transformation.
 The Factory focuses on ways of working, while reducing the total cost of ownership, and ensuring that the uniqueness of each brand across the organization is preserved.